 Can I continue using my existing domain?

-Reading Note: The traditional reading of 既存 is きそん, but きぞん is becoming more and more common.
-In the case of this word, pronouncing it as きぞん helps distinguish it from 毀損 (defamation), which is read as きそん.
+Reading Note: The traditional reading of 既存 is きそん, but きぞん has become its typical pronunciation, which helps distinguish it from 毀損 (defamation) with the same reading of きそん.

 Economic development is continuing.